 9 Pharmacy Services That May Surprise You

-Learn more about some of the most common clinical services and consider what you need.
-Then, take the time to reach out to your pharmacy, find out if they offer your preferred services, and schedule an appointment as soon as you need them.
+Learn more about some of the most common clinical services and find out if you can benefit from them.

 For added effectiveness, ask your pharmacist about adherence packaging, which helps ensure that you take the right medication at the right time.
 More than 5,000 pharmacies currently offer med sync programs.